 Bit depth (also known as wordlength) is the number of bits required to define a PCM audio sample.
 In integer (fixed point) formats, the bit depth determines the resolution of the recording.
 Each bit represents 6 dB (technically 6.02 dB) of dynamic range.
 Thus, a 24-bit recording has a theoretical dynamic range of 144 dB.

 Quantization errors occur whenever converting digital audio from a higher bit depth to a lower one.
-Dither (also known as wordlength reduction or WLR) is a form of noise which, when applied prior to rounding, randomizes quantization errors, thereby preventing or mostly preventing (depending on the type of dither noise) quantization distortion.
+Dither (also known as wordlength reduction or WLR) is a form of noise which, when applied prior to rounding or truncation, randomizes quantization errors, thereby preventing or mostly preventing (depending on the type of dither noise) quantization distortion.
 Flat TPDF dither eliminates quantization distortion completely.

 DAWs typically operate natively at 32-bit (float) or double precision 64-bit (float).
 The floating point formats provide additional headroom for digital processing and, as a result, theoretically maintain the original noise floor of the recording.
 There is some debate as to whether dither should be applied when exporting from the DAW's native 32-bit (float) or 64-bit (float) session as a 24-bit file.
 I believe that the application of dither during such conversions is good digital audio practice and recommend that flat 24-bit TPDF dither (no noise shaping) be applied to the stereo bus prior to or during export.
 The trade-off is a slight addition of noise which raises the noise floor by about 3 dB.

 There are dither types other than TPDF.
-Some types, such as Izotope MBIT+ and POW-r, utilize noise shaping to move the dither noise to less audible frequencies.
+Some dithers, such as Izotope MBIT+ and POW-r, provide the option to implement noise shaping in order to move the dither noise to less audible frequencies.
 However, the use of noise shaping does not translate well if any further processing of the file is performed.
 And digital audio frequently requires some form of subsequent processing, whether it be further bit depth reduction or lossy file encoding (even CDs are routinely converted to lossy file formats when imported into media players).
 Flat TPDF dither, on the other hand, distributes the dither noise evenly across the frequency spectrum and, as stated before, eliminates quantization distortion.

 Dithering can be avoided altogether by exporting the mix as a 32-bit (float) file.